Feisty Northfield

 Getting there: It's an hour south of the Twin Cities.

-2023 events: May 20 to Oct.
-21, Riverwalk Market Fair on Saturday mornings.
-Sept.
-6-10, Defeat of Jesse James Days (don't miss the re-enactments).
-Oct.
-6-8, Studio ArTour of South Central Minnesota.
+Annual events: Mid-May through October, Riverwalk Market Fair on Saturday mornings.
+Last weekend of July, Vintage Band Festival.
+Weekend after Labor Day, Defeat of Jesse James Days (don't miss the re-enactments).
+First weekend of October, Studio ArTour of South Central Minnesota.

 Shopping: Some the shops are closed on Sundays.
 In fall, stop at Fireside Orchard, just off I-35, for apples and freshly made doughnuts.